-This 11m Limo (Carbon)tender, delivered in Q3 2020, but preparations ongoing from 2019, we installed a twin installation of Volvo Penta D4-320’s with Hamilton 292 waterjets.
+This 11m Limo (Carbon)tender, delivered in Q3 2020, but preparations ongoing from 2019, was installed with a twin installation of Volvo Penta D4-320’s with Hamilton 292 waterjets.
 The drivetrain completed with a ZF68 reduction reverse gear, Aquadrive drive shaft and the EVC2.0 control system.
 Whole drive train installed and commissioned by me.
 Topspeed: 35 knopen.

 Yesterday I was present at the official opening of the engine teststand, in which I participated.
 For this client I have set up a can-bus communication protocol for various electronically controlled diesel engines, so that the engines can be controlled from the control room with a click of the mouse.